P1ntas/Optiiscan/README.md

 - Frontend: Add pop-ups in logs and records page to see and edit elements
 - Backend: Filter, search, upload and logs features
 - Gemini prompt improvement and model integration

+## Sprint 4

+### Workload estimate: 46

+- Integration of front-end, backend and model
+- Integration of the logs
+- Integration of the upload images in the app with the database
+- Exportation of the records to CSV
+- Edition of the records
+- Comparison of different AI Models